tcm25sibdg03/tcm25sibdg03/REBD/REBD05.md

   PRIMARY KEY ('idLoja')
 );

-CREATE TABLE IF NOT EXISTS cliente ( numero INT NOT NULL, nome VARCHAR(50) NOT NULL, contacto CHAR(9) NOT NULL UNIQUE,
+CREATE TABLE IF NOT EXISTS 'cliente' (
+  'numero' INT NOT NULL,
+  'nome' VARCHAR(50) NOT NULL,
+  'contacto' CHAR(9) NOT NULL UNIQUE,
-  PRIMARY KEY (numero)
+  PRIMARY KEY ('numero')
 );

 CREATE TABLE IF NOT EXISTS funcionario (